Schweizer RU-38 Twin Condor: RU-38A

 The resulting aircraft bears little resemblance to the original RG-8A.
 Installation of the twin-boom pods permits the carriage of more sensors.
 The left-hand pod houses an AN/APN-215(V) color multi-function X-band sea search radar with mapping capabilities.
-The right-hand pod houses the AN/AAQ-15 forward looking infrared (FLIR) and Low-Light TV enhanced vision systems.
+The right-hand pod houses the AN/AAQ-15 forward-looking infrared (FLIR) and Low-Light TV (LLTV) enhanced vision systems.

 For navigation, the RU-38A originally carried both OMEGA and GPS receivers, although the Omega has since been removed with that system's withdrawal from service in 1997.
 The aircraft also has HF, VHF and UHF radios for voice and encrypted voice communications, plus direction finding.
 The crew may also use night vision goggles.